 Parents of children might be able to add the SEA LIFE Konstanz to their itinerary.
 There, you can enjoy an enjoyable few hours looking at an array of marine wildlife, including fresh water species native to the region, as well as in the Rhine River.
 One of the highlights is the tunnel that runs through the huge Red Sea aquarium.
 After that, visit the adjacent Lake Constance Nature Museum, which provides a stunning views of the diverse fauna and flora found within and surrounding Lake Constance.

 2. Explore the Spectacular Flower Island (Mainau)

 The most affluent of the tourist spots in the vicinity of Lake Constance – and for reasons that are well-founded – is the stunning 110-acre “flower island” of Mainau (Insel Mainau).
-About seven kilometers to the north of Konstanz situated on the southern shores of the Uberlinger See, this location is a popular destination for visitors due to the stunning gardens and parks filled with lush tropical and semitropical vegetation.
+About seven kilometres to the north of Konstanz situated on the southern shores of the Uberlinger See, this location is a popular destination for visitors due to the stunning gardens and parks filled with lush tropical and semitropical vegetation.

 The island also has an impressive Palace, Schloss Mainau.
 It was built in 1746 by the Grand Duke of Baden The palace’s prominent inside features are the gorgeous White Hall.
-The other thing worth seeing is the beautifully preserved defense tower (one of the 16 originally built) and the gatehouse.
+The other thing worth seeing is the beautifully preserved defence tower (one of the 16 originally built) and the gatehouse.

-Parents traveling with children should visit Mainau Kidsland.
+Parents travelling with children should visit Mainau Kidsland.
 The island-based play area for kids features a petting zoo, as well as a fun wet playground known as Water World (Wasserwelt).
 There’s also a butterfly house (schmetterlingshaus), the largest such attraction in Germany.
 Two restaurants are available for guests to dine in.